-As a non-profit, no kill shelter, we work to educate the public about proper animal care and provide vouchers anyone who would not otherwise be able to afford to Spay/Neuter their pets.
+As a non-profit, no kill shelter, we work to educate the public about proper animal care and provide financial aid vouchers to those who would not otherwise be able to afford to spay/neuter their pets.

 We are a cornerstone institution serving the communities of Saranac Lake, Tupper Lake, and Lake Placid since 1942.
 Through outreach and community service, we educate the people of our communities about proper animal care, spaying and neutering, providing adequate outdoor housing and food and water, as well as veterinarian care.
 We are a resource for the many state and local laws, and ordinances, that every pet owner must know and abide by.

 In 1942 a group of scrappy and caring teenagers formed what would become the Tri-Lakes Humane Society.
 Their primary concern continues to feed our purpose: the welfare of unwanted and stray animals in our communities.
 Their first real “animal shelter” was a simple doghouse surrounded by chicken wire, but most of the teens took rescued animals to their homes to care for them until a new home could be found.
 They called themselves the Adirondack Animal Welfare Society – and they used a bicycle with a special cart attached to it to transport animals to the local vet’s office for treatment.